-In The Church of Jesus Christ of Latter-day Saints, the Sacrament is blessed and passed to the Mormon congregation every Sunday.
 As we partake of the emblems of the Sacrament, we not only remember our Savior and His atoning sacrifice, but it is also a time for us to examine ourselves and reflect upon the relationship that we have with Jesus Christ, and to renew the covenants which we made at the time of our Mormon baptism.

 In a General Conference address given in October 2008, Elder Dallin H. Oaks, a modern day Apostle of the Lord Jesus Christ, gave these remarks concerning the Sacrament in his message titled ” Sacrament Meeting and the Sacrament”: